Cosmos-it/guide-to-develop-on-dragonchain/README.md

 ```

 Note:
-> Our system also allows developers to add scheduled smart contract execution using cron/seconds.
-Example: ```cron=’* * * * *’/seconds=60``` This is optional.
-If you are going to use a scheduler, remember that you can only use a cron or seconds but NOT both.
+> Our system also allows developers to add scheduled smart contract execution using a cron expression or seconds between broadcasts.
+For example, `cron=’* * * * *’` and `seconds=59` are both valid.
+These fields are optional.
+If you are going to use a scheduler, you can only use a cron or seconds, not both.

 ### Contribute SDK